axyn45/comp9727-25t2/project/report/project-report.md

 Despite its strengths, Reddit's system has inherent weaknesses that directly motivate the approach taken in our project:

 - The "Filter Bubble" Effect: By heavily prioritizing content from a user's subscribed subreddits, the system can inadvertently limit discovery.
 It excels at showing a user more of what they already know, but it is less effective at helping them discover new, thematically similar content from communities they don't follow.
 - Limited Granularity Within Subreddits: Reddit's recommendations are often driven by community-level signals rather than the specific content of individual posts.
-A user might upvote a philosophical post in a large, diverse subreddit like r/Showerthoughts, but the algorithm might then recommend a popular but unrelated pun from the same community simply because it's popular.
+A user might upvote a philosophical post in a large, diverse subreddit like r/Showerthoughts, but the algorithm might then recommend a popular but unrelated pun from the same community.
 It struggles to differentiate between the varied content within a single subreddit.

 Our project was designed to address these specific limitations.
 By focusing on purely content-based filtering, we aimed to build a system that recommends posts based on what they are about, not just where they were posted.
 Our core proposal was to see if we could break the "filter bubble" by identifying thematically similar posts regardless of their subreddit of origin.